jkenlooper/chill/docs/yaml_chill_node_guide_to_dump_and_load.md

 # Loading and Dumping of Chill Data as YAML files

 The `chill dump` and `chill load` scripts will dump and load the chill database as ChillNode objects in a yaml file.
-This can be used as an alternative to manually doing things with the operate script.

 Dump to the `example-data.yaml` file while in a project folder with a site.cfg using this command: